How to Tell If A Pork Chop is Cooked All the Way Through?

 Color Change: See if the color has changed.
 The color of cooked pork chops changes from pink when raw to white or beige, with a hint of pink in the middle for medium doneness.

-Caramelization: The surface of properly cooked pork chops might show signs of caramelization or browning, resulting in a flavorful crust.
+Caramelization: The surface of properly cooked pork chops may show signs of caramelization or browning, forming a flavorful crust.

 2. Texture and Feel: